ankuagar/awslambda/README.md

 You should commit package-lock.json as well.
 Please see:
 [npm-install documentation](https://docs.npmjs.com/cli/install)

 6. You should also add serverless-python-requirements plugin to package.json.
-This allows us to bundle our Lambda dependencies in requirements.txt to be correctly deployed.
+This allows us to bundle our Lambda function dependencies in requirements.txt to be correctly deployed.
 This can be done using this command
 ```
 npm install --save-prod serverless-python-requirements
 ```
-or by manually editing the file package.json
+or by manually editing the file package.json.
+After this do `npm install` in the project folder to create an updated package-lock.json.
+It will change since you are modifying your package.json file.

 7. Also create a Makefile (see the project Makefile) to do a cleaner deploy every time.